1954 24 Hours of Le Mans: Morning

 As dawn arrived the Ferrari of Rosier/Manzon, running third, retired with a broken gearbox, jammed in second gear.
 Now the battle was reduced to just one car for each team at the front of the field.
-What's more, as the clouds built up and rain became an ever-present threat, the prospects for the aerodynamic D-types were starting to look promising.
+The clouds built up and rain became an ever-present threat, which would be advantageous for the aerodynamic D-types.

 By breakfast time, the rain started to come down very heavily and the stage was set for a heroic chase.
 González and Trintignant could afford to take things cautiously, but any unnecessary delays would enable the pursuing Jaguar to open up a chink the Ferrari's armour, and as the rain intensified, the sole remaining D-type piled on the pressure.
 But Trintignant responded and both cars roared round doing sub-4'30" lap-times.
 By 9.30am, after González's fuel stop when the Ferrari hesitated in restarting, the Jaguar team got more motivation and the lead was down to 3 minutes.
 But at 10am, Rolt glanced the bank coming out of Arnage lapping a slower car, and 2 minutes were lost in the pits for a bout of impromptu panelbeating.

 Jaguar D-Type of Hamilton/Rolt, which placed 2nd overall.

 The rain then eased during the morning, allowing the Ferrari to use its power to better effect, but still the Jaguar would not give up.
 Despite this, the race order remained fairly constant and at midday the order was still Ferrari, Jaguar, Cunningham, Jaguar, Cunningham, Aston Martin, Gordini and the OSCA as the leading small-engined car.
 The two remaining Porsches were running slowly, trying to get to the end of the race.
 The supercharged Aston Martin had been running surprisingly well all race until just after midday when a head-gasket failure caused its retirement.
 Around 1pm a ferocious squall slowed all the cars to a snail's pace, then the Jaguar drivers began to close the gap again on Trintignant as the track dried.